 Brendon Randall-Myers is a Brooklyn-based composer and guitarist.
-Described as “fiercely aggressive but endlessly compelling” (The San Francisco Chronicle) and "intricate and dynamic" (I Care If You Listen), and "massive in its impact" (Sarasota Herald-Tribune), his music conceives of sound as an autonomous, palpable presence, created by the physical endurance and athleticism of performers, and amplified via extended techniques, psychoacoustics, and technology.
-His creative output manifests this presence in large-scale, long-term, stylistically diverse projects, tailored to the specific characteristics of collaborators, performance spaces, and communities, and draws on his experiences as a former sub-elite distance runner and performer of punk, metal, folk, pop, jazz, noise, and classical music.
+Described as “fiercely aggressive but endlessly compelling” (The San Francisco Chronicle), "intricate and dynamic" (I Care If You Listen), and "massive in its impact" (Sarasota Herald-Tribune), his music conceives of sound as an autonomous, palpable presence, created by the physical endurance and athleticism of performers, and amplified via extended techniques, psychoacoustics, and technology.
+His creative output manifests this presence in large-scale, long-term, stylistically diverse projects, tailored to the specific characteristics of collaborators, performance spaces, and communities, and draws on his experiences as a former sub-elite distance runner and longtime performer of punk, metal, folk, pop, jazz, noise, and classical music.

 Brendon is the co-founder of Invisible Anatomy, a composer/performer ensemble described as “sometimes haunting sometimes hilarious and consistently mesmerizing ” (I Care If You Listen) and “otherworldly and uncanny” (The Village Voice); and Marateck, “a gripping math-rock band...[that] manages to wring out everything that its guitar-bass-drums instrumentation (traditionally) has to offer, while still remaining focussed and direct” (Tone Madison).